 Your Postpartum Doula provides:

-- Free Tackle the 4th Trimester meeting to help you prepare for your baby
+- Free Tackle the 4th Trimester meeting to help you prepare for postpartum recovery

 - Online access to member portal with enormous amount of information specialized for your special recovery period